KiandaBPM/docs/content/docs/platform/application-designer/designer/_index.md

 1. **Process id settings** - choose from a) Default or b) Custom and use a combination of [ProcessName]-[UniqueNumber]-[FieldName]

-2. **Enable process security** - if you tick the checkbox, can allow certain Users, Groups or Partners to have certain privileges related to the radio button options to create, assign and view as shown below.
+2. **Enable process security** - if you tick the checkbox, you can allow certain Users, Groups or Partners to have certain privileges related to the radio button options to create, assign and view as shown below.

    ![Process security](/images/process_security.png)